nobox-org/nobox-js-client/README.md

 # How to Use Nobox
 ### 1: Register An Account On Nobox Cloud
 - Go to https://nobox.cloud
-- Click on Login With Github
-- Copy the Eternal Token on the dashboard
+- Click on Login, and Copy the Token

 ### 2: Install Nobox Client
 `npm i nobox-client`